BobbyGoop/BobbyGoop/README.md

-### Hi there 👋, Im Ivan!
+### Hi there 👋, I'm Ivan!
-- 🔭 I’m currently working on different projects while learning programming in most different languages
+- 🔭 I’m currently working on different projects and learning programming in most interesting languages
+- 📚 The Student of Saint-Petersburg State University of Aerospace Instrumentation (SUAI)
+- 💻 Specialty: Information Systems and Technologies
 <!--
 **BobbyGoop/BobbyGoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.